 France is an ever-popular destination for buyers.
 It is not hard to see why – from Paris to the Alps, the country provides a diverse range of properties and its 13 regions each boast their own unique appeal.
 France has a contrasting climate and rich cultural heritage.
 Lovers of the good life are spoilt for choice: with its artistic cities, sleepy villages, lush countryside, enchanting coastline, celebrated cuisine and fine wines.

 Most people will purchase a permanent or second home in France with a mortgage.
-There are two main mortgage options: borrow in your own country, through specialist lenders for overseas properties or by remortgaging with your existing lender; or obtain a mortgage in France through French banks or French mortgage brokers.
-Inevitably there are both advantages and disadvantages to these options and you should always obtain professional advice from a qualified mortgage adviser to review your own situation.
+There are two main mortgage options: remortgaging with your existing lender or obtain a mortgage in France through French banks or French mortgage brokers.
+Both of these options will have advantages, but you should always obtain professional advice from a qualified mortgage adviser to review your own situation.

 At FrenchEntrée we can help you find your dream property and the right mortgage deal for you.
-Before proceeding with your property search, why not contact one of our French mortgage specialists so that you can continue your search in the confidence of knowing exactly how much you can afford.
+Before proceeding with your property search, why not contact one of our mortgage consultants so that you can continue your search with the confidence of knowing exactly how much you can afford.
+You can contact our team here.

 Euro or sterling mortgage?

 If you live in the UK and your earnings and savings are in sterling, it is important that you are aware of the current currency exchange rate when buying a property in France.
-See how can a buyer avoid the negative impact that these fluctuations can have in the final price for their property by fixing the exchange rate in advance.
 If in the future you decided to sell the house and convert the proceeds back into UK pounds, at that moment in time the financial return you see will depend not just on the French housing market in your chosen region but also on the exchange rate at the point of sale.
 This could work in your favour, but it is important to remember that there is a risk of the currency rate working against you and any gain on the property value might be lost on the exchange rate.
 Equally if the exchange rate is positive it might offset any property losses.
 When deciding where to borrow, you should consider such currency implications.

 Here at FrenchEntrée we have an experienced team of property and mortgage specialists who are able to assist you through the whole process from finding your perfect French home to buying your property with the right mortgage deal for your situation and circumstances.
 Our mortgage consultants can provide you with an independent assessment of your funding requirements: euro or sterling mortgages.